Skip to Content

 Your teenagers can gain a robust understanding of business by participating in actual merger and acquisition transaction simulations.

-This is done through teams, with each team assigning someone the role as leader of their corporation.
-The team then analyzes their company’s annual report, and are taught by actual business executives how to negotiate a mergers and acquisition.
+This is done through teams, with each team assigning someone the role of leader of their corporation.
+The team then analyzes their company’s annual report and is taught by actual business executives how to negotiate mergers and acquisitions.

 Ages: currently in grades 9-12